chrnan6711/lasersite/README.md

 I might also write some breakdowns of the expressions I create so others can use them for inspiration, reference, and learning purposes.

+I don't care who you are or who you may like or hate; you may use my lasers.

 ---

 ### Expressions